rust-lang/book/nostarch/chapter03.md

 When we run this code, we’ll see the same output as in Listing 3-4.
 More importantly, we’ve now increased the safety of the code and eliminated the chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.
+Machine code generated from `for` loops can be more efficient as well, because the index doesn’t need to be compared to the length of the array at every iteration.

 Using the `for` loop, you wouldn’t need to remember to change any other code if you changed the number of values in the array, as you would with the method